2015 U.S. National Chemistry Olympiad (USNCO) Hampton Roads American Chemical Society Event

-- The 9 am-3 pm national exam will take place on April 17, 2015, at Norfolk State University.
-Students who have been invited for the second phase should be in front of room 117 of the Wood Science Building (WSB) at Norfolk State University by 8:45am on Friday, April 17th.
+- The 9 am-3 pm National Exam will take place on April 17, 2015, at Norfolk State University.
+Students who have been invited for the second phase come to Room 117 of the Wood Science Building (WSB) at Norfolk State University by 8:45 am.

-- It is best if students are dropped off, as parking is limited.
+- It is suggested that students be dropped off, as parking space is limited.
 Students who would like to park on campus must go to the Police Station, Building 6 on the map, https://www.nsu.edu/finance/parking/campus-map, request a temporary visitor parking permit, and obtain directions for parking locations.
 This should be completed by 8:30 am to avoid being late for the exam.

-- The exam will take place 9 am-3 pm.
-We will provide lunch.
-If there are particular dietary needs or requests, please let us know by April 6, 2015
+- Since the exam takes place from 9 am to 3 pm, we will provide lunch.
+If there are particular dietary needs or requests, please let us know as soon as possible.

 - Students will take written exams in the morning, and a lab practical exam in the afternoon.